aishwaryaprabhat/machine_learning_with_kubernetes/README.md

           - containerPort: 5000
 ```

+- apiVersion: scopes or limits the types of objects we can use in a given config file
+- kind: type of object that is being defined in the config file, in this case a Deployment
+- metadata: all the information about the deployment itself
+- spec: specifications related tp tje deployment
+	- replicas: number of identical pods to create
+	- selector and labels: handles for 'connecting' deployment and pod
+	- template: template of the pod

 - Run `kubectl apply -f src/deployment-randomforest.yml`
 - Run `kubectl get ...` to check the state of the cluster
 - We can run `kubectl port-forward deployment/example-deployment-randomforest 5000:5000` to test if the app is running